dotnet/installer/src/SourceBuild/tarball/content/README.md

 ## Goals

+The main purpose of this repository is to have all source code necessary to build the whole .NET product from source contained in any given commit.

-This repository eventually aims to become the place from which we release and service future versions of .NET.
+Further, the VMR eventually aims to become the place from which we release and service future versions of .NET.
-The goal is to reduce complexity of the product construction process and thus enable partners and 3rd parties to easily build, test and modify .NET using their custom infrastructure.
+This is to reduce the complexity of the product construction process and thus enable partners and 3rd parties to easily build, test and modify .NET using their custom infrastructure.

 Furthermore, we hope to solve other problems that the current multi-repo setup brings:
 - Enable developers to make and test changes spanning multiple repositories.